myrkytyn/myrkytyn/README.md

 - 👋 Hi, I’m @myrkytyn or Maks Mykytyn
-- I am Ukrainian 🇺🇦, enterpreneur, DevOps Engineer at GlobalLogic
+- I am Ukrainian 🇺🇦, enterpreneur, DevOps Engineer at VITech
 - 👀 I'm interested in Linux, networks, engineering and programming
 - 😡 I hate windows and toxic people (sounds a little bit toxic)
 - 👀 My hobbies are engineering and extreme sports: rock-climbing, caving, backcountry skiing
-- 🌱 I’m currently working as DevOps engineer in [Global Logic](https://www.globallogic.com/) on Machine Learning project
+- 🌱 I’m currently working as DevOps engineer at [VITech]()
 - 🌱 Also I'm practicing on my pet-project in my HomeLab
 - 📫 You can reach me [Telegram](https://t.me/myrkytyn) or [LinkedIn](https://www.linkedin.com/in/myrkytyn/)